What is a Struct in Ruby?

 # Option 1 - Assign to a constant Person = Struct.new(:name, :age, :gender) # Option 2 - Subclass class Person < Struct.new(:name, :age, :gender) end

-Both of these options will cause your new objects to have the class name you want.
+Both of these options will make your new objects have the class name you want.

-Another caveat with Struct-generated classes is that they won't enforce the correct number of arguments for the constructor.
+They won't enforce the correct number of arguments for the constructor!

 ArgumentError: wrong number of arguments (0 for 3)

 But if you are using a